guillermohernandez/frontend-intermediate-textbook/LessonTwo.md

   // if neither above are truthy, do what's in here
 }

-// do what's out here no matter what
+// do what's out here after the conditionals
 ```

 ## Modulo (`%`) Operator